dalmo1991/superflexPy/doc/components.rst

 In the code, element :code:`e1` is included in units :code:`u1` and :code:`u2`.
 In lines 6-8 the value of parameter :code:`p1` of element :code:`e1` is changed at the element level and at the unit level.
-Since elements are *copied* into a unit, these changes apply to different elements (in the sense of different Python objects in memory).
+Since elements are *copied* into a unit, these changes apply to three different elements (in the sense of different Python objects in memory), the "originally defined" :code:`e1` and the copies of :code:`e1` in :code:`u1` and :code:`u2`.

 For more information on how to define a unit structure in SuperflexPy, refer to the page :ref:`popular_models`, where the framework is used to reproduce some